ParanoidAditya/Shopify-Backend-Challenge-W2019/README.md

 I used [Sequilize ORM](http://docs.sequelizejs.com/) to model my Schema and interact with the DB

-Working with Node.js again after 4 straight months of straight GoLang was a little harder than I anticipated.
+Working with Node.js again after 4 straight months of GoLang was a little harder than I anticipated.
 (Checkout the controllers to see me struggle with async)

 The relationship modeling between Shops, Products and Order was easy to comprehend.